schmittjoh/JMSSecurityExtraBundle/Resources/doc/index.rst

 of the security voting system.
 They allow to perform complex access decision checks, and because they are compiled down to raw PHP, they are much faster than the built-in voters.
-Also they are lazy-loading by nature, so you will also safe some resources for example by not having to initialize the entire ACL system on each request.
+Also they are lazy-loading by nature, so you will also save some resources for example by not having to initialize the entire ACL system on each request.

 Programmatic Usage